Sharing His Success—That’s Bill Edwards

 “We started this company 19 years ago with a $30,000 loan,” he said during a recent interview in his St. Petersburg office.
 “Today we employ about 1,350 people.
 We’re one of the largest veteran lenders in the country.”

 Edwards has become a champion for the revitalization of downtown St. Petersburg.
-In 2011, he bought the troubled BayWalk shopping and entertainment complex for $5.2 million with a goal to transform it into a high-end dining, retail and nightlife center.
+In 2011, he bought the troubled BayWalk shopping (to later be named Sundial) and entertainment complex for $5.2 million with a goal to transform it into a high-end dining, retail and nightlife center.
 The newly named Sundial of St. Pete has now opened as a premiere shopping Destination in St Petersburg.

 “It was something that needed to be taken care of,” he said.
 “We’ve got a five-year plan, and already we’re seeing a huge increase in attendance over a year ago.
 We want to offer more shows–something for everyone.
 We’re even working with the city on a program called Class Acts that brings school kids into the theater to introduce them to the arts.
 This theater belongs to the community, it’s owned by the city but it belongs to the taxpayers.”